edubart/nelua-lang/docs/pages/overview.md

 print(add(1,2)) -- outputs 6
 ```

-The function type is just a pointer, and thus can be converted to/from generic pointers.
+The function type is just a pointer, thus can be converted to/from generic pointers
+with explicit casts.
 {:.alert.alert-info}

 ### Span